 - Miranda Rights: You hear the beginning of them when you get a Game Over, indicating that you've been placed under arrest for blatantly speeding on the freeway.

 - Nitro Boost: Seen on the backglass art, and represented by the playfield Supercharger.

 - Pinball Scoring: Relatively tame compared to some other Williams pins of The '90s, but scores are much higher compared to its predecessor.

-- Shout-Out: Two places listed on the Burn Rubber bonus map are Hill Valley and Metropolis
+- Shout-Out: Places listed on the Burn Rubber bonus map include Hill Valley, Smallville, Otisburg, and Bedford Falls.

 - Vanity License Plate: KINGPIN, once again.

 - Video Mode: Available after you've reached 3rd Gear.
 Drive your car along a three-lane highway and dodge slow-moving Volkswagens.
 Change gears to go faster and earn more points.
 Regardless of whether you complete the mode or crash, you'll get a Burn Rubber bonus at the end.

 - Villain Protagonist: Earning a Helicopter Bonus shows an animation of a police helicopter crashing, likely killing the pilot and earning you a manslaughter charge at minimum.

 - Wizard Mode: Redline Mania, which is available after reaching 5th Gear.
 It's a three-ball multiball with everything lit, and the Super Jackpot scores a minimum of 100 million points* ."RED...
 LINE...
 MANIA!"